dmitriz/cpsfy/README.md

 // 'cpsFn' is piped into 'map(f)' via 'pipeline' operator pipeline(cpsFn)(map(f))
 ```
-The wrapped CPS function `CPS(cpsFn)` has all operators available as methods, while it remains plain CPS function, i.e. can be called with the same callbacks:
+The wrapped CPS function `CPS(cpsFn)` has all operators available as methods, while it remains a plain CPS function, i.e. can be called with the same callbacks:
 ```js
 CPS(cpsFn)(f1, f2, ...) // is equivalent to
 cpsFn(f1, f2, ...)